ChrisChinchilla/Chip-Shop/manual.md

 Put all resource tokens in easy reach of players.

-Players start as a new company with 10 money.
+Players start as a new company with 5 money.

 Each player takes counters for a colour of their choosing, a player board, places it in front of them and places a player screen in front of the play board.

 ### Create The Specialist Staff Deck

 Shuffle the specialist staff deck and place it on the left hand side of the main board, ideally next to the specialist staff track.
-There will always be specialist staff available equal to the number of played minus one.
+There will always be specialist staff available equal to the number of players minus one.

 ### Create The Products Deck